-The Director of Schools will write to the complainant to inform them of the date of the meeting.
+The Director will write to the complainant to inform them of the date of the meeting.
 They will aim to convene a meeting within 10 school days of receipt of the Stage 2 request.
-If this is not possible, the Director of Schools will provide an anticipated date and keep the complainant informed.
+If this is not possible, the Director will provide an anticipated date and keep the complainant informed.

-If the complainant rejects the offer of three proposed dates, without good reason, the Director of Schools will decide when to hold the meeting.
+If the complainant rejects the offer of three proposed dates, without good reason, the Director will decide when to hold the meeting.
 It will then proceed in the complainant's absence on the basis of written submissions from both parties.

 The complaints committee will consist of at least three governors with no prior involvement or knowledge of the complaint.
 Prior to the meeting, they will decide amongst themselves who will act as the Chair of the Complaints Committee.
-If there are fewer than three governors from the School available, the Director of Schools will source any additional, members of Expanse Learnings wider Senior Leadership Team, in order to make up the committee.
-Alternatively, an entirely independent committee may be convened to hear the complaint at Stage 2.
+If there are fewer than three governors from the school available, the Director will source any additional, members of Expanse Learnings wider Senior Leadership Team, in order to make up the committee.
+The school ensures that, where there is a panel hearing of a complaint, one panel member is independent of the management and running of the school